Analysts Estimate Report : What to Look Out for Prologis (NYSE:PLD)

 Prologis, Inc. is expected* to report earnings on 07/19/2021 before market open.
 The report will be for the fiscal Quarter ending Jun 2021.
 According to Zacks Investment Research, based on 8 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.99.
 The reported EPS for the same quarter last year was $1.11.

-Prologis last issued its earnings results on April 18th, 2021.
-The real estate investment trust reported $0.49 EPS for the quarter, topping analysts’ consensus estimates of $0.41 by $0.08.
-The business had revenue of $1.02 billion for the quarter, compared to the consensus estimate of $992.53 million.
-Its quarterly revenue was up 16.3% compared to the same quarter last year.
-Prologis has generated $3.80 earnings per share over the last year and currently has a price-to-earnings ratio of 70.1.
+Prologis last posted its quarterly earnings data on April 18th, 2021.
+The real estate investment trust reported $0.49 EPS for the quarter, topping the consensus estimate of $0.41 by $0.08.
+The business had revenue of $1.02 billion for the quarter, compared to analysts’ expectations of $992.53 million.
+Its revenue was up 16.3% compared to the same quarter last year.
+Prologis has generated $3.80 earnings per share over the last year and currently has a price-to-earnings ratio of 70.3.
 Prologis has confirmed that its next quarterly earnings report will be published on Monday, July 19th, 2021.
 Prologis will be holding an earnings conference call on Monday, July 19th at 12:00 PM Eastern.
 Interested parties can register for or listen to the call using this link or dial in at 416-621-4642 with passcode “2095953”.

 Analyst Opinion on Prologis (NYSE:PLD)